cpressey/Ahead-of-Time-eval/README.md

 Related Work
 ------------

-I have no idea how novel this is; it's so simple that I hardly expect that no one has ever thought of it before; yet I haven't come across this arrangement of things before.
+I have no idea how novel this is; the basic mechanism is so simple that I can hardly expect that no one has ever thought of it before; yet I haven't come across this arrangement of things before.

 Clearly it is related to constant folding; but constant folding is often considered only as a compiler optimization, and not something that is specified by the language.

 Clearly it is also related to partial evaluation; but partial evaluation usually goes much further.
 Partial evaluation generally aims at statically generating a new function when *any* of its arguments are constant; while aggressive constant folding only reduces the function to a constant when *all* of its arguments are constant.

-Is it related to staged computation?
-Insofar as staged computation is a very general concept, it must be; like partial evaluation, it is a kind of "precomputation transformation", moving some computations to an earlier "stage".
-On the other hand, this level of generality doesn't seem to be what most people mean when they use the term "staged computation".
-Indeed, discussions of the concept seem to centre around compilation and generating executable code at runtime [[Footnote 7]](#footnote-7).
-But Ahead-of-Time `eval` happens ahead-of-time only, and need not involve compiling.
+Clearly it is also related to staged computation.
+It is a kind of strategy for computation that moves as much computation as it can to an earlier "precomputation" stage.
+However, this does not seem to be the concern that staged computation usually aims to address; discussions of the concept seem to centre around compilation and generating executable code at runtime [[Footnote 7]](#footnote-7).
+But Ahead-of-Time `eval` happens ahead of time only, and need not involve compiling.

 Clearly it is also related to hygienic macros, but I refer back to my opinion at the beginning of the article.
 Hygienic macro systems almost always seem to start with